This was brought about by the intersection of two events.

 I guess the final question that needs to be answered really should be “how do I like it”.
 The short answer is “I don’t know”.
 Once the Shellac has totally cured and the wax applied, I’ll use it on the next project to get a real feel for it, and report back.

-It’s now been three months and the this plane has seen a lot of work over that period.
+It’s now been over a year and the this plane has seen a lot of work over that period.
 So what do I think?
 In a nut shell, I really like it.
 Some specifics though:

 - I’ve used it on a higher and lower benches, with no perceivable difference.
 I had assumed that it would feel better on high benches, and perhaps uncomfortable on low due to the more upright angle.
 I’ve not noticed it feeling uncomfortable anywhere.